Best Practices for Credit Card Processing

 In order to make the best and most informed decisions about credit card processing, let’s take a closer look at all of the steps involved in it.

-Many steps are involved between the initiation of the transaction and the moment when the buyer’s funds actually land in the merchant’s bank account.
+Many steps are involved between the initiation of a transaction and the moment when the buyer’s funds actually land in the merchant’s bank account.

 Processing begins when the customer provides their payment card credentials to the merchant.
 In a card-present setting, this means inserting the card into a chip reader or swiping it.
 For card-not-present merchants, the credentials must be submitted electronically.
 The merchant may receive this information directly (when taking an order over the phone, for example) or it may be sent to a secure payment gateway.